Sexual Coercion: Texas Penal Code §21.18

 The legislature created the Sexual Coercion crime in 2017.
 The enactment of this law followed a series of high-profile incidents involving romantic scams where victims were conned into sending naked pictures after being misled or threatened by anonymous strangers on the internet.

 Have you been charged with Sexual Coercion?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 21.18.
 The law was not updated in 2023.
 In fact, this law has not been amended since it was enacted in 2017.